← All Resources

 Marginal Rate vs Effective Rate: Why Both Matter

-These two numbers answer different questions:
+Two numbers, two different questions:

 Taxable Income (Single)Marginal RateEffective RateFederal Tax Owed